socketsupply/sockets.sh/src/docs/faq.md

 work-loads in shorter bursts.

 With Peer To Peer networks, growth increases availability and compute capacity.
-Despile how many peers join your network, you should continue to design with the assumption that peers are unreliable and infrequently online.
+Despite how many peers join your network, you should continue to design with the assumption that peers are unreliable and infrequently online.

 ## Why not Electron?

 Electron's binary size and memory footprint are far from acceptable for most developers.
-The bulk of the weight comes from the decsion to build-in V8 and a custom distribution of node.js.
+The bulk of the weight comes from the decision to build-in V8 and a custom distribution of node.js.